Shawn Daivari: Singles competition (2007)

 Daivari returned to SmackDown! a few months later, teaming up with Chavo Guerrero Jr. and Jamie Noble against Jimmy Wang Yang, Paul London and Brian Kendrick in a losing effort.
-On the June 15, 2007, episode of SmackDown!, Daivari competed in a fatal four-way number one contender match for the Cruiserweight Championship, which he lost to Yang and also involved Shannon Moore and Noble.
+On the June 15 episode of SmackDown!, Daivari competed in a fatal four-way number one contender match for the Cruiserweight Championship, which he lost to Yang and also involved Shannon Moore and Noble.

-Daivari was drafted back to Raw in the supplemental draft on June 17, 2007.
-He re-debuted on the June 18, 2007, episode of Raw, losing to Jeff Hardy.
-On the July 30, 2007 episode of Raw, Daivari was defeated by Cody Rhodes who had to win his match or else being fired from WWE.
+Daivari was drafted back to the Raw brand in the supplemental draft on June 17, 2007.
+He re-debuted on the June 18 episode of Raw, losing to Jeff Hardy.
+On the July 30 episode of Raw, Daivari was defeated by Cody Rhodes who had to win his match or else being fired from WWE.
 Daivari's losing streak continued when he failed to win the position of General Manager of Raw by been eliminated early in the battle royal the week after Rhodes defeated him.
 Daivari then started to get on a roll on Heat (Raws sister show) being victorious against Super Crazy and "Hacksaw" Jim Duggan.
-His return to Raw on September 17, 2007 saw him lose to Duggan in a flag match.
+His return on the September 17 episode of Raw saw him lose to Duggan in a flag match.

-On October 16, 2007, Daivari was released from his WWE contract.
+On October 16, Daivari was released from his WWE contract.